smereczynski/SignalR-Chat/docs/development/admin-panel-app-role-integration.md

 The Admin Panel provides administrative capabilities for managing users and rooms in SignalR Chat.
 Access is controlled via the `Admin.ReadWrite` app role assigned in the Entra ID app registration.

+**⚠️ Important Security Constraint**: Admin access is **restricted to home tenant users only**.
+External tenant users (multi-tenant SSO users) cannot be granted admin privileges, even if assigned the `Admin.ReadWrite` role.

 ### Key Concepts

 - **App Role Authorization**: Users must be assigned the `Admin.ReadWrite` role in Entra ID to access admin features
+- **Home Tenant Only**: Admin access is restricted to users from the home tenant (application owner's tenant)
 - **Integrated Architecture**: Admin panel is part of the main Chat.Web application (not a separate deployment)
-- **UI Visibility**: Only users with the `Admin.ReadWrite` role see the admin "cog" icon in the chat interface
+- **UI Visibility**: Only home tenant users with the `Admin.ReadWrite` role see the admin "cog" icon in the chat interface
 - **Entra ID Only**: Admin panel requires Entra ID authentication - **no OTP fallback**
 - **Claims-Based Access Control**: Authorization checks the `roles` claim in the ID token
+- **Tenant Validation**: Token validation enforces home tenant ID check for admin role claims

 ---